 A metric space is separable iff every open set is a countable union of balls.

-One direction is easy: if is a countable dense subset of and is an enumeration of the rationals, then by playing around with the triangle inequality, one can show that the balls form a countable base ( is a second-countable space), and in particular every open set is a union of a family of such balls that is at most countable.
+One direction is not hard: if is a countable dense subset of and is an enumeration of the rationals, then by playing around with the triangle inequality, one can show that the balls form a countable base ( is a second-countable space), and in particular every open set is a union of a family of such balls that is at most countable.

 The other direction is trickier.
 (This is based on a MathOverflow discussion, which for the moment we record with little adaptation.)
 Suppose is not separable; construct by recursion a sequence of length such that no lies in the closure of the set of its predecessors (each such set is countable and therefore not dense, so such outside its closure can be found at each stage).